q-pablo/G-CDCourseProject/README.md

 After downloading the project, simply run the run_analysis.R script.

-In memory, the tidy data set with the average of each variable for each activity and each subject is called `TidyDataSet`

 The resulting `TidyDataSet.txt` file will be stored locally under `./output/`, after running the script.

+Since you ran the script, you will also have the resulting table as an environment variable.
+It will be the variable called `TidyDataSet`.

 ## Data